wenbinyugroup/prevabs/doc/user/source/contents/tutorial.rst

   :width: 6in
   :align: center

-  Order of components creation.
+  Order of component creation.

-The next step is to prepare various input files based on all design parameters listed above.
-In this example, all files are in the XML format.
-A brief summary of these input files is listed below.

-- A baseline file (*baselines.xml*), storing definitions of geometric elements.
-- A material file (*MaterialDB.xml*), storing definitions of materials and laminae.
-- A layup file (*layups.xml*), storing definitions of layups.
-- A main cross section file (*box.xml*), storing definitions of components and other configurations of modeling and analysis.

-For this tutorial, all files can have arbitrary file names and be placed at any working directory, except the material database, which must be named as *MaterialDB.xml* and placed at the same location as where the PreVABS executable is.

-Another option is to use a local file in the working directory with an arbitrary name storing the material properties.
-The requirement of using this local file is to explicitly provide the material file name in the main input file.
-Please check Section: :ref:`other-input-settings`.

-Prepare geometric elements
-^^^^^^^^^^^^^^^^^^^^^^^^^^
+The design is defined in a self-contained XML file named ``box.xml``.
+Its ``<cross_section>`` element contains the analysis and meshing settings, points and baselines, materials and laminae, layups, and components.
+Keeping this small example in one file makes the relationships among these definitions explicit.
+Larger models can store definitions in separate files;
+see :ref:`input-other-settings`.

+Define the geometry
+^^^^^^^^^^^^^^^^^^^

-As shown in :numref:`Fig. %s <fig_tutorial_box_points>`, seven points are used to define the shape of the cross section.
-Points p1 to p4 define the walls, p5 and p6 define the webs, and p0 indicates the space which should be filled with some material.
-The origin of the coordinate system is placed at the centroid of the rectangular.
-Based on the design parameters :math:`w`, :math:`h` and :math:`d`, coordinates of all points are found and listed in :numref:`Table %s <table_tutorial_box_points>`.
+As shown in :numref:`Fig. %s <fig_tutorial_box_points>`, seven points define the cross-section geometry.
+Points p1 through p4 define the outer walls, p5 and p6 locate the webs, and p0 identifies the region to fill.
+The coordinate-system origin is at the center of the rectangle.
+The coordinates, derived from :math:`w`, :math:`h`, and :math:`d`, are listed in :numref:`Table %s <table_tutorial_box_points>`.

 .. figure:: /figures/tutorial_box_points.png
   :name: fig_tutorial_box_points